Seeking the Truths of Shakespeare and his Sonnets

 Q1: Why should we entertain the probability that Shakespeare's Sonnets are autobiography?

 A1: Their content corresponds too closely (to ignore) with abnormal history of Shakespeare and his only personal patron.
-The number of correspondences, their peculiarity, and the absence of inconsistencies preclude anything other than a minimal probability that the correlation is accidental.
-The inferred biography provides the only complete resolution to several mysteries of the poems (outlined at A3 below).
+The number and extent of the correspondences, their sheer peculiarity, and the absence of inconsistencies preclude anything other than a minimal probability that the correlation is accidental.
+Further, the inferred biography provides the only comprehensive resolution to several mysteries of the poems (outlined at A3 below).
 It also provides the best answers to certain related puzzles.
 Read more below (or here).

 Q2: Give one example of the match with “abnormal” history, alleged above.